-Is much less important than
+2. Is much less important than

-Is extremely less important than
+1. Is extremely less important than[AU: verify that order of numbering is correct][AU: clearly the CE has assumed we will change to ascending order--OK?]

 This process is also called a pair-wise comparison and will yield driver priority values that will total 100%.